ocaml/dune/doc/goals.rst

 In the rest of this page, we develop these points and give some insights into our current and future focuses.

-Have excelent backward compatibility properties
+Have excellent backward compatibility properties
 ===============================================

 In an open-source community, there will always be groups of people